 USSSA stands for United States Specialty Sports Association.
 USSSA baseball bats are bats that come with a 1.15BPF certification.
 These bats are typically geared at younger player and they meet a rigorous standard of performance so that they are safe enough for use.

-The USSSA stipulations for these two separate age groups are somewhat difference which is why it is important to discern which category applies to a given player.
+The USSSA stipulations for these two separate age groups are somewhat different, so it is important to discern which category applies to a given player.
 Within the 14 and Under category, USSSA also differentiates between two types of bats – big barrel bats and small barrel bats.

 #2.
-How many length to weight (Drop) in USSSA bats?
+How much length to weight (Drop) in USSSA bats?

 #3.
 Difference between 2 5/8 and 2 1/4 USSSA bat?
 Which is better and bigger?

-USSSA bats with 2 5/8 barrel are larger and comparatively heavier.
-The 2 ¼ bats are comparatively light-weight and smaller.
-It’s hard to give a definite sentence on which of the two is better and it ultimately depends upon the player.
+USSSA bats with 2 5/8 barrels are larger and comparatively heavier.
+The 2 ¼ bats are relatively lightweight and smaller.
+It’s hard to give a definite sentence on which of the two is better, and it ultimately depends upon the player.

-Players who are on a more advanced level can swing the 2 ¼ barrel more easily as it requires greater accuracy.
-However, players who are strong enough to wield a heavier 2 5/8 bat may be able to do more damage with these bats.
+Players on a more advanced level can swing the 2 ¼ barrel more easily as it requires greater accuracy.
+However, players who are strong enough to wield a heavier 2 5/8 bat may do more damage with these bats.

-A 2 5/8 bat is easier to hit with but the player has to sacrifice in terms of speed.
+A 2 5/8 bat is easier to hit with, but the player has to sacrifice speed.
 Nevertheless, it may be necessary for younger players to start with 2 5/8 bats as they may not be able to hit as well with the smaller 2 ¼ bats.

 #4.
 Difference between BBCOR and USSSA baseball bats?

 BBCOR stands for Bat-Ball Co-efficient Of Restitution.
-It is a standard which defines the maximum limit for the performance of the bats used in high school and collegiate games.
+It is a standard that defines the maximum limit for the bats’ performance in high school and collegiate games.
 A defining feature of the BBCOR bats is that they must always have a weight drop of minus 3.
 They are also required to have a barrel diameter of 2 5/8 or less.

 In contrast, USSSA bats come in a wider variety.
-In terms of barrel diameter, for instance, USSSA bats can be 2 1/4, 2 5/8 or 2 3/4 inches.
+For instance, in terms of barrel diameter, USSSA bats can be 2 1/4, 2 5/8 or 2 3/4 inches.
 So USSSA bats can have a barrel diameter that is larger than BBCOR bats.
-Similarly, when it comes to weight drop, USSSA bats have greater range of options.
+Similarly, when it comes to weight drop, USSSA bats have a greater range of options.

-These bats can feature a weight drop of -10 to -8 for younger players and -5 or less for older players such as in the 14U and 15U categories.
-This generally means that the USSSA bats are more light-weight as compared to BBCOR bats.
-That makes sense given that the USSSA bats are typically used by younger players while BBCOR bats are meant for the older players.
+These bats can feature a weight drop of -10 to -8 for younger players and -5 or less for older players, such as in the 14U and 15U categories.
+This generally means that the USSSA bats are more lightweight as compared to BBCOR bats.
+That makes sense, given that younger players typically use the USSSA bats while BBCOR bats are meant for the older players.

-The ultimate purpose of the USSSA certification is twofold – to make sure bats are safe enough with a maximum cap on their performance; and to keep the game fair by making non-wood bats perform at the same levels as wood bats.
-So the certification itself actually applies mostly to the non-wood bats.
+The ultimate purpose of the USSSA certification is twofold – to make sure bats are safe enough with a maximum cap on their performance and keep the game fair by making non-wood bats perform at the same levels as wood bats.
+So the certification itself applies mostly to the non-wood bats.

-USSSA wood bats are required to conform to the barrel diameter limitations set forth in the certification.
+USSSA wood bats are required to conform to the barrel diameter limitations outlined in the certification.
 They can be 2 5/8, 2 ¾ or 2 ¼ inches in barrel diameter, depending on the level of the players.

 They are generally not required to carry a 1.15 BPF stamp.
 Non-wood composite or hybrid bats, on the other hand, must conform to the barrel diameter stipulation.

 At the same time, they must also carry the 1.15 BPF certification to ensure that they do not perform above a certain level.
-So composite or hybrid USSSA bats have to follow a larger set of rules in comparison to wood USSSA bats.
+So composite or hybrid USSSA bats have to follow a larger set of rules than wood USSSA bats.

 #6.
 Can you fix a cracked composite USSSA bat?

 Cracks can appear on composite bats over time.
-If these are smaller web-like cracks, there is no cause for concern as they simply indicate that a bat is being broken in.
+If these are smaller web-like cracks, there is no cause for concern as they indicate that a bat is broken in.

 In contrast, if a large crack appears on your composite bat, it can affect the bat’s performance.
-It can also become dangerous by hitting the baseball at higher speeds which can render it illegal for USSSA matches.
+It can also become dangerous by hitting the baseball at higher speeds, rendering it illegal for USSSA matches.

 If a composite USSSA bat has a smaller crack, you can get it back to the manufacturer and have it replaced.
 In contrast, if the bat has a significantly large crack, it may well be dead.
-If it is no longer covered by a warranty, you may need to replace it.
+If a warranty no longer covers it, you may need to replace it.